Local News Reports George Floyd And The Officer Who Killed Him Both Worked Security At The Same Club

-Minneapolis, Minnesota, local ABC affiliate KSTP 5 News reported that George Floyd and the officer responsible for his death had overlapping security shifts at a local club.
+Minneapolis, Minnesota, ABC affiliate KSTP 5 News reported that George Floyd and the officer responsible for his death had overlapping security shifts at a local club.

-A former club owner told local news that the now-fired police officer Derek Chauvin and the 46-year-old African American had worked for her on some of the same nights at her club near the end of 2019.
+A former club owner told the outlet that the now-fired police officer Derek Chauvin and the 46-year-old African American had worked for her on some of the same nights at her facility near the end of 2019.

-The club, El Nuevo Rodeo, was owned by Maya Santamaria, who told KSTP that she only sold the venue a few months ago after nearly two decades.
+The club, El Nuevo Rodeo, was owned by Maya Santamaria, who informed KSTP that she only sold the venue a few months ago after nearly two decades.

 “Chauvin was our off-duty police for almost the entirety of the 17 years that we were open.”